KyPython/Easy-Flow/docs/WORKFLOW.md

 #   feat(auth): add login functionality
 #   fix(kafka): resolve consumer stuck issue
 #   refactor(backend): split app.js into modules

+# Push to GitHub (saves your code, but NOT deployed to production)
+git push origin dev
 ```

+**Benefits:**
+- ✅ Your code is backed up on GitHub
+- ✅ NOT deployed to production (main branch stays clean)
+- ✅ Can experiment freely without breaking production

 **What runs automatically (pre-commit hook):**
 - ✅ Frontend linting